ublue-os/hwe/README.md

 And then reboot one more time!

 ### 3. Enable Secure Boot support
-**IMPORTANT NOTE:** On June 17, 00:00 UTC, we will make a change to the key which is used to sign nvidia kernel modules.
-The new key is being made available May 17.
-The new key is `akmods-ublue.der` / `public_key.der.new` in the code blocks below.
-Until this document is updated to remove the old key, please import BOTH keys!
-This will ensure your SecureBoot system boots as expected after the cutover on June 17.
+**IMPORTANT NOTE:** On June 17, 00:00 UTC, we changed the key used to sign nvidia kernel modules.
+If your nvidia kernel modules are not loading, you need to import the new key.

 [Secure Boot](https://rpmfusion.org/Howto/Secure%20Boot) support for the nvidia kernel modules can be enabled by enrolling the signing key:

 ```
-sudo mokutil --import /etc/pki/akmods/certs/akmods-nvidia.der
 sudo mokutil --import /etc/pki/akmods/certs/akmods-ublue.der
 ```